tjgalvin/wsclean/doc/source/facet_based_imaging.rst

     -facet-regions <MY_REGIONS_FILE>

-in which :code:`[MY_REGIONS_FILE]` is a file the contains the facet definitions using the DS9 region file format.
+in which :code:`[MY_REGIONS_FILE]` is a file containing the facet definitions in the DS9 region file format.
+For a detailed explanation on the expected file format, see the explanation on :doc:`ds9-facet-file`.

 Enabling the facet beam correction can be done with the option